Top 10 Types Of Legal Pages That Your WordPress Website Should Have

 8. Cookies Policy

-In certain countries, putting up a cookies policy page on the website is a necessity by the law.
-Although not every website creates an individual page for cookies policy and only adds it up in the page of privacy policy, however, it would be easier to bring it in the limelight by having a single different page.
+In certain countries, putting up a cookies policy page on the website is a necessity by law.
+Although not every website creates an individual page for the cookies policy and only adds it to the page of the privacy policy, however, it would be easier to bring it into the limelight by having a single different page.

 Information that you are going to collect through cookies can be diversified as personally identifiable information.
 This means, if you are placing cookies on your visitors’ devices, you could easily identify them.
 Hence, it becomes even more important to let them know about this.
 To add more to it, you can even ask for their consent regarding the same.